 The Group’s segment reporting follows the organizational structure as reflected in its internal management reporting systems, which are the basis for assessing the financial performance of the business segments and for allocating resources to the business segments.
 During the first quarter 2012, there were no material changes in the organizational structure which affected the composition of the business segments.
 Generally, restatements due to minor changes in the organizational structure were implemented in the presentation of prior period comparables if they were considered in the Group’s management reporting systems.

 Measurement of Segment Profit or Loss

 The management reporting systems follow a “matched transfer pricing concept” in which the Group’s external net interest income is allocated to the business segments based on the assumption that all positions are funded or invested via the wholesale money and capital markets.
-The Group reviewed its internal funding systems as a reaction to the significant changes of funding costs during the financial crisis, and in the second quarter 2009 adopted a refinement of internal funding rates used to more adequately reflect risk of certain assets and the value of liquidity provided by unsecured funding sources.
+The Group reviewed its internal funding methodology as a reaction to the significant changes of funding costs during the sovereign debt crisis and in the first quarter 2012 adopted a refinement of internal funding rates used to more adequately reflect external funding cost and the benefit of liquidity provided by unsecured funding sources.

 The net financial impact from the refinement on the business segments for the first quarter 2012 was as follows:

 - AWM (€ 12 million), GTB (€ 10 million), PBC (€ 7 million), and CI (€ 2 million) received additional funding benefit.

 - CB&S (€ 31 million) received additional funding cost.

 Allocation of Average Active Equity